lwotcynna/annzc/README.md

 - 🤔 I’m looking for help with anyone
 - 💬 Ask me about nothing
 - 📫 How to reach me: ...?
-- 😄 Pronouns: wh@t th3 fvck?
+- 😄 Pronouns: i dont know ??
-- ⚡ Fun fact:
+- ⚡ Not a fun fact:
-   * I'm a normal boy! (from my perspective)
+   * I'm a normal boy :)
    * I am Termux user
    * I am learning how to code my self
    * my IDE: Android(Termux) with Neovim :v